antpass79/tic-tac-toe-server/README.md

 In the server folder there are two projects:

 - tictactoe is the project that exposes the web service, based on node and express.
-The clients call it to play ti tac toe.
+The clients call it to play tic tac toe.
 - agent is the project that exposes the web service to manage the AI, written in python and based on tensorflow. tictactoe project call it to manage the next best move.

 ### Architecture